mmond/ungallery/readme.txt

 Contributors: mmond
 Tags: gallery
 Requires at least:
-Tested up to: 2.7.1
+Tested up to: 2.8
 Stable tag: trunk

-Imports directories of pictures as a browsable WordPress gallery.
+Publish existing picture directories as a WordPress gallery.

 == Description ==

-The main value of UnGallery is zero management of the photo gallery within WordPress.
-After installing the plugin, you upload, move, delete and edit the photo files directly.
-UnGallery picks up the changes immediately.
+UnGallery imports directories of pictures as a browsable WordPress gallery.

+Its main value is no management at the WordPress layer.
+You can just point UnGallery at a directory hierarchy of photos, even thousands of them, and they are immediately displayed and browsable in your blog.
+Any edits you make to the pictures or the organization of your directories are automatically current, on the next browser refresh.

+If you've ever had to reorganize where your photos are stored, remove a few or edit the red-eye of a dozen, you know how inconvenient it is to return to the gallery management UI to update everything.
+With UnGallery, all add/remove/edit changes you make to your pictures are automatically current in the WordPress UnGallery view.

-This plugin is still young, so there may be things to fix.
+This plugin is still young, so there will be things to fix.
 Feel free to use it, extend it or contact me with questions.
 Much of the script is taken from other published sources and noted inline.

 Mark Reynolds http://markpreynolds.com

 == Installation ==

-1. Upload the ungallery directory to your /wp-content/plugins/ directory.
-1. Activate through the 'Plugins' menu in WordPress.
+1. Upload to /wp-content/plugins/ and activate on the Plugins menu in WordPress.
 1. Enable Permalinks: Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
-1. Create a blank WordPress *Page* called "Gallery".
+1. Create a blank WordPress Page called "Gallery".
-1. Picture files go in the /pics/ subdirectory included or you can point to your own picture directory tree.
-See Notes below.
+1. Create a directory or symlink called "pics" in plugins/ungallery/ to contain your pictures.
+See readme for more detail.
+1. For WordPress running on a Windows server:  after downloading, copy files from plugins/ungallery/windows/ to plugins/ungallery/.

 == Features ==